bentlema/puppet-tutorial-pe/tutorial/05-Puppet-Config-and-Code.md

 just use the default 'production' environment.

-before we move on to the next section, let's do a manual puppet run again on both the puppet master and the agent VM.
+before we move on to the next section, let's do a manual puppet run again on both the puppet master and the agent node.

 ```shell
 puppet agent -t